SmartTokenLabs/TokenScript/doc/design_paper.md

 It must define its own behaviour pattern which can be used to interact with users to show the status and allow functions to be natively integrated.
 In other words, a token must have its own UI and integration logic.

 [a picture of an example of a property token that has two statues side by side].
 The left side has an action button (among others) that says Power Connection.
 The right side has the same token, but with a "Leased" label on it, and the "Power Connection" action button is invalidated because now it is with the lessor]

+#### The challenge of tokenisation

+Tokenisation requires bundling a token with its transaction rules and behaviour patterns, taking them off the system where they initially grew in, free them to be traded or used in different context.

+Taking property as an example, its existance as a record in the title deeds office is not useful to an open market, since it's only valid in that database.
+Tokenising property would require a crypto-record on a blockchain not owned by the title deeds office[^in-house-blockchain].

+This paper focuses on the missing layer in the technical stak for tokenisation to happen.

+[^in-house-blockchain]: There is the biggest misconception in the traditional government and business sector, that in order to use blockchain, one has to own it in house.
+TV serie IT Crowds famousely joked such misconception by having a few IT guys presenting to management the Internet as a physical box, fittingly owned in a house.

+[ these paragraphs should move to the lower level]

+With the madness over, it is time to present a framework for describing such token behaviours.

+Such a framework must fit tokens into different environments for them to function as use-cases; they must:

+- Let the user interact with different IT systems and APIs

+- Make them render-able and associated with the actions they can perform in the user's wallet

+- Making them fit into listing or auction based general-purpose markets; building one marketplace for one token type would be too inefficient.

+- Allow new protocols to be developed on top of them (streaming, communication, staking, collateralization, etc.)

 ## Design requirements